ARCHITECTURE:

 In 1959 a group of Victoria citizens formed the Society for the Preservation and Maintenance of Craigdarroch Castle, with a mandate to conserve the historic landmark and open it to the public.
 After the music conservatory moved out the Society moved into high gear with its restoration program.
 The castle is now owned and operated by The Craigdarroch Castle Historical Museum Society.

-In the 1990s they began restoration of the drawingroom ceiling which had been painted over several times.
+The Society has acquired, by gifts and through purchase, many of the Dunsmuirs’ larger items of domestic furnishing, including Black Forest carvings, a number of gilt-framed oil paintings, the oak dining table and a variety of chairs, and a substantial collection of other Dunsmuir material.
+In the 1990s they began restoration of the drawing-room ceiling which had been painted over several times.
 The original artist is not known.
 It took 12 years to uncover the 1,000+ square feet of ceiling and frieze.
 1999 saw the unveiling of a replicated art glass window in the drawing room.
 This replication was based on a long-lost photograph of the original, which was seriously damaged in a 1927 snowball fight among Victoria College students.
-The window is based on the painting Odalisque by Sir Frederic Leighton (1830-1896).
+The window is based on Sir Frederic Leighton’s (1830-1896) painting Odalisque.
+A roof restoration project was completed in 2000 followed by an on-going program of sandstone conservation.
+Other conservation projects include the 18-foot retaining wall surrounding the S lawn and, recently, the third-floor bathroom.
+This bathroom had been altered in 1919 when the house became a veteran’s hospital and little remained of the original room apart from some piping and floor tiles.

-Nearby houses have been purchased by The Castle Society in recent years and this will allow for development of the castle and grounds.
-Among the plans are a visitor centre which will free castle rooms for restoration and visitor presentation.
-Craigdarroch consistently wins awards as the Best Heritage Site in Victoria and it is often used as a film location: Little Women with Winona Ryder, Claire Danes, Kirsten Dunst and Susan Sarandon, The Glitter Dome with James Garner, Margot Kidder and John Lithgow, and Spooky House with Ben Kingsley and Mercedes Rhule.
-There is a year-round program of drama and music and a large team of active volunteers, including docents.
-Annual visitation ranges between 120,000 and 140,000 people.
+Nearby houses have been purchased by The Castle Society in recent years, allowing for development of the castle and grounds.
+A visitor centre and offices have been developed in 1070 Joan Cr which has freed castle rooms for restoration and visitor presentation.
+Craigdarroch consistently wins awards as the Best Heritage Site in Victoria and it is often used as a film location.
+[The Glitter Dome, 1984 with James Garner, Margot Kidder and John Lithgow; Little Women, 1994 with Winona Ryder, Claire Danes, Kirsten Dunst and Susan Sarandon; The Man Who Wouldn’t Die, 1994 with Roger Moore, Malcolm McDowell and Nancy Allen; Spooky House, 2002 with Ben Kingsley, Mercedes Ruehl and Matt Weinberg; The Boy, 2016 with Lauren Cohan, Rupert Evans, James Russell and Jim Norton; The Doctor’s Case, 2018 with William B. Davis, Denise Crosby, Michael Coleman and J.P.
+Winslow.]

 *From research by Bruce W. Davies